Benedict909-boo/Online-Liberia/README.md

 # online-shopping-with-advanced-admin-page
-Updated version
+Updated versions

-online shopping system with both admin and user layouts.
+system of online shopping with both admin and user layouts.

-admin login details  Email=admin@gmail.com and Password=123456789.
+Email=admin@gmail.com and Password=123456789 are admin login details  .